alexgoesgit/awesome-proxmox-ve-virtualization/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A list of Proxmox VE related software, tools and documentation.
+This project is not affiliated with Proxmox.

 # Contents